syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Types.md

 ## Logarithmic Axis

 The [LogarithmicAxis]() uses a logarithmic scale, and it is very useful in visualising data when the given data range has a big difference.
 It can be used either on the x-axis or the chart's y-axis.
-The logarithmic axis cannot be plotted with zero or negative values.
 The following code example demonstrates how to set the logarithmic axis in the chart.

 {% tabs %}